solid-contrib/information/frequently-unanswered-questions.md

 An identity provider delivers your webid as a form of authentication.
 The identity provider is the domain your WebID Profile is found.
 A Pod provider delivers one or more domains pointed to by solid:storage statements which can be the same of different to your identity provider.

+## Is it possible to use Solid offline (at least partially)?

+Yes, the Solid long term vision includes local first and a flexibility of different topologies of patch-passing sync networks.
+However, there are no implementations yet.